-Hajj is a journey toward God-a profound meeting with the Almighty.
-While other acts of worship serve as a remembrance of God, Hajj represents reaching directly to His presence.
-Suppose ordinary acts of worship involve devotion at the level of faith in the unseen.
-In that case, Hajj elevates this experience, in the words of Hadith Jibreel, to the level of ka'annaka tarāh (as if you see God).
+Hajj is a journey to God-a meeting with the Almighty.
+While other acts of worship serve as a remembrance of God, Hajj is an experience of standing in His presence.
+Other forms of worship, involve devotion at the level of faith in the unseen, but Hajj elevates this faith to the realm of witnessing.